sd17spring/sd17spring.github.io/_days/day-7.md

 Read more about turtles [here](https://docs.python.org/3.5/library/turtle.html).

-Since Turtles are simple creatures, mainly defined by their current position and heading, we can "clone" them by reading these vaues and using them to direct a new Turtle.
+Since Turtles are simple creatures, mainly defined by their current position and heading, we can "clone" them by reading these values and using them to direct a new Turtle.

 ```python